Kelex: Fictional character biography

-The Fortress of Solitude is dramatically redesigned when Dominus took mental control of Superman.
-It is then destroyed by Lex Luthor, severely damaging Kelex.
-When Superman returns to the fortress, he repairs the robot enough to enable him to speak.
-They were both sent to a ghostly replica of the Fortress, complete in every detail.
-Superman is able to keep a link to the ghostly fortress through Kelex, now reduced to a head.
-The robot then assists Superman in a crisis; an android double, programmed to protect Lois Lane, had become defective.
-Kelex is vital in making the double stand down and thus rescuing Lois.
-Later, when realizing Brainiac 13 is vulnerable to Kryptonian technology, Superman completely rebuilds Kelex, using him to coordinate an attack on Brainiac 13 by having Kelex convey instructions to Lex Luthor and later reactivate the Red Tornado.
+At one point, Lex Luthor destroys Kelex before Superman rebuilds him to battle Brainiac 13, who is vulnerable to Kryptonian technology.

 Kelex operates in disguise as the hero 'Steel' for a while.
 Kelex is featured in an issue of 'Superboy'; he transcribes his impressions of Krypto, who is helping people endangered by an alien invasion.

 The fortress was later restored within a Tesseract (an infinite space within a finite containment), and Kelex is once again its caretaker.
 Natasha Irons reprograms Kelex so that he would speak more in slang, such as calling Superman 'Big Blue'.
-During the "Superman: Godfall" storyline, he even uses 'yo mama!' as a comeback.

 That incarnation of the Fortress is destroyed during the "For Tomorrow" storyline.
 Superman relocates his new portable fortress to South America, but Kelex's fate in the storyline was left unknown at the time.

-The final issue of Justice League of America (vol. 2) briefly relates a story revealing that Kelex returned and attempted to conquer the Earth by taking control of all of the robots on the planet and forcing them to attack the human population.
-He was destroyed by Supergirl and Jesse Quick, ending the threat.
+In Justice League of America (vol. 2), Kelex attempts to destroy humanity by controlling a robot army before being destroyed by Supergirl and Jesse Quick.

 Kelex is seen again in "DC Rebirth", once again a loyal assistant in Superman's Fortress of Solitude.